George Sklar: Post-blacklist

 After the blacklist was lifted in the 1960s, Sklar resumed his theatrical career, producing several plays, including And People All Around (1967), which was based on the real-life murders of civil rights workers James Chaney, Andrew Goodman, and Michael Schwerner.
 Life and Death of an American, the last play ever staged by the Federal Theater Project.
 Sklar’s final play, Brown Pelican (1972), commented on the planet’s emerging ecological crisis.

 In addition to works of theater, Sklar wrote several novels dealing with themes of social justice.
 These works include The Two Worlds of Johnny Truro (1947), The Promising Young Men (1951), and The Identity of Dr. Frazier (1962).

 Death

-On May 15, 1988, Sklar died of a heart attack in Los Angeles, CA at the age of 79.
+On May 15, 1988, Sklar died of a heart attack in Los Angeles, California at the age of 79.